JUSTIN ZVI PELLIS

 Teki’ot Suite for Shofar, Trumpet, and Hazzan (2022), and

-Song of Songs Wedding Suite for Hazzan, Chorus, Piano and Violin (2025). â€‹
+Song of Songs Wedding Suite for Hazzan, Chorus, Piano and Violin (2025).

-He is grateful to his cantorial, musical, and rabbinical mentors for helping to continually
+Justin is grateful to his cantorial, rabbinical, and spiritual mentors

-refine his vision of musical artistry and community leadership.
+for helping to continually refine his vision of community leadership.